craigsloggett-lab/hcp-terraform-bootstrap/README.md

-# HCP Terraform Admin
+# terraform-tfe-bootstrap

-A Terraform module used to quickly import the resources that come by default with every HCP Terraform organization.
+A Terraform module to easily import the resources that come by default with every HCP Terraform organization.

+The module defines

 <!-- BEGIN_TF_DOCS -->
 ## Usage